scenetest-js

 Writing Scene Specs

 Scene specs describe user journeys — the flows a person takes through your application.
-They live in separate spec files (.spec.ts or .spec.md) and orchestrate browser interactions without touching component internals.
+They live in .spec.md files and orchestrate browser interactions without touching component internals.

 new-user: